thomasvilches/ROI_analysis/README.md

-## New York City data in Nov 2021
+# New York City data in Nov 2021
 **The changes in this branch will be dumped the NYC branch, since they presents an improvement**

 **The possibility of increase slowly the nonvac contacts is implemented.
 A forth possibility was calibrated.
 THis last one got really good**

-# Implementing waning immunity
+## Waning immunity implemented.
+Need to check the details for it.
+Need to test running the previous results without waning

+- same waning for inf, symp, sev?
+- same waning for the strains?

 The branch `NYC` has data for NYC and the model is calibrated.